Decidability of the theory of modules over Pr\"ufer domains with infinite residue fields: Pr ufer domains

 A domain $R$ is said to be \emph{B\'ezout}, if every 2-generated ideal (and consequently every finitely generated ideal) is principal.
 Thus $R$ is B\'ezout if and only if the so called B\'ezout identity holds: for every $0 \neq a, b\in R$ there are $c, u, v, g, h \in R$ such that $au+ bv= c$ and $cg=a$, $ch= b$ hold.
 Then $c$ is called a \emph{greatest common divisor} of $a$ and $b$, written $\gcd(a,b)$, and is unique up to a multiplicative unit.

-In a B\'ezout domain the intersection of two principal ideals is also principal.
+B\'ezout domains are GCD domains, \cite[p.
+17]{F-S}, and hence, \cite[4.5]{F-S}, the intersection of two principal ideals is also principal.
 For every $0 \neq a, b \in R$, if $aR \cap bR = dR$, then $d$ is said to be a \emph{least common multiple} of $a$ and $b$, written $\lcm(a,b)$.
 This least common multiple is again unique up to a multiplicative unit.
 Thus for $0\neq a, b\in R$, under a suitable choice of units, we obtain the equality $ab= \gcd(a,b)\cdot \lcm(a,b)$.

 B\'ezout domains are Pr\"ufer.